rails/rails/guides/source/action_mailer_basics.md

     end
     ```

-* Then in your view, you can just reference `attachments` as a hash and specify
+* In the view, reference `attachments` as a hash, and specify
-  which attachment you want to show, calling `url` on it and then passing the
+  which attachment to show by calling `url` on it and passing the
-  result into the `image_tag` method:
+  result to the `image_tag` method:

     ```html+erb
     <p>Hello there, this is our image</p>